aiven/devportal/docs/tools/cli/service.rst

   * - ``service_name``
     - The name of the service
   * - ``--cloud``
-    - The name of the cloud region where to deploy the service; check :doc:`avn-cloud-list </docs/tools/cli/cloud.html#avn-cloud-list>`.
+    - The name of the cloud region where to deploy the service; check :ref:`avn-cloud-list <avn-cloud-list>`.
   * - ``-c KEY=VALUE``
     - Apply a configuration setting.
 Run ``avn service types -v`` to view available values.
   * - ``--disk-space-gib``
     - Total amount of disk space for data storage (GiB)
   * - ``--plan``
     - Aiven subscription plan name.
-See :doc:`avn_service_plan </docs/tools/cli/service#avn-service-plan>`.
+See :ref:`avn_service_plan <avn-service-plan>`.
   * - ``--power-on``
     - Power on the service
   * - ``--power-off``